lxmultimedia/Firebase-Vue-Vuetify-Template/README.md

 Required:
->> Firebase project with realtime database
+>> Firebase project with firestore database

 Authentication:
 >> static authentication with email/password (has to be enabled in firebase project)